UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 Contributed by: Ramkumar

-This tutorial presents a basic solver that solves the wave equation.
+Presents a basic solver that solves the wave equation.
 The main motivation for this tutorial is to induce a very basic idea on how to solve custom equations using OpenFOAM C++.
 The tutorial "OFtutorial10\_transportEquation" gives an idea on solving a transport equation on an already solved velocity field.
 Hence